Plain English Summary

 2. A feasibility assessment study will be conducted with special emphasis on the training costs, educational intervention costs, organizational impact, workload, satisfaction of both users and health care professionals.

-Self-efficacy that will be measured using the Stroke Self-efficacy Questionnaire.
-Change of the scale scores at the end of treatment and at follow-up will be compared between the experimental group and the control group
+Self-efficacy, measured using the Stroke Self-efficacy Questionnaire at the end of treatment and at follow-up

 Secondary outcome measures

-5. Patients/caregiver satisfaction, measured using a self-report visual analog scale
+5. Patient/caregiver satisfaction, measured using a self-report visual analog scale

 Overall trial start date